 To address this, companies need to improve onboarding and offboarding processes, documentation, and employee and leadership succession planning, and related system management tools.

 Discover more about what sought-after specialists in STEM are prioritising when it come to work4.
-Globalisation
+Globalisation leads to more flexible working

 Software engineering is an essential skill needed by many companies but, increasingly, a strategy of setting the bar high and ’following the sun’ is necessary for software development and support.